2022 Swansboro Five-O Rules & Regulations

 - All fish must be brought to the weigh station by the boat on which it was caught, under its own power.

 - Boats are to proceed in an orderly fashion to weigh station.
-One member of the crew must remain with the fish to verify weigh-in.
+One member of the crew must remain with the fish to verify weigh-in and sign weigh-slip.
 Boats will not be tied up in the designated off-loading area and crew must depart immediately after off-loading fish.

-- Junior Angler, Senior Angler and Lady Angler Rules and Definitions.
-The boat and no more than one (1) Junior Angler get credit for the fish weighed.
-Any Junior, Lady and Senior Anglers must accompany the fish to the scales and sign the weight ticket to get credit.
+- Junior Angler, Senior Angler and Lady Angler Rules and Definitions: The boat and no more than one (1) Junior, Lady or Senior Angler get credit for the fish weighed.
+Any Junior, Lady and Senior Anglers must accompany the fish to the scales, print their name and sign the weight ticket to get credit

-- A Junior Angler is determined by not having reached the age of 16 by the date of the Captain's Meeting on October 21, 2020.
-A Lady Angler is any female who has attained her 16th birthday by the date of the Captain's Meeting on October 21, 2020.
-A Senior Angler is any angler who has attained their 55th birthday by the date of the Captain's Meeting on October 21, 2020.
+- A Junior Angler is determined by not having reached the age of 16 by the date of the Captain's Meeting on October 18, 2022.
+A Lady Angler is any female who has attained her 16th birthday by the date of the Captain's Meeting on October 18, 2022.
+A Senior Angler is any angler who has attained their 55th birthday by the date of the Captain's Meeting on October 18, 2022.
+An angler may only quailfy for one category.

-- Minimum size limit of 30 inches for all King Mackerel entered in the Tournament and only one (1) King Mackerel allowed to be weighed-in per boat per day.
+- Minimum size limit of 30 inches for all King Mackerel entered in the Tournament and only one (1) King Mackerel allowed to be weighed-in per boat per day unless entered into specified TWTs allowing otherwise.
+If weighing two fish for a related TWT, the heaviest qualifies for Level 1.

 - Once officially registered, all entry fees are non-refundable.